javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 Recursion is a programming pattern that is useful in situations when a task can be naturally split into several tasks of the same kind, but simpler.
 Or when a task can be simplified into an easy action plus a simpler variant of the same task.
 Or, as we'll see soon, to deal with certain data structures.

-When a function solves a task, in the process it can call many other functions.
+When a function solves a task, it can call many other functions in the process.
 A partial case of this is when a function calls *itself*.
 That's called *recursion*.

 ## Two ways of thinking